raj-chinagundi/EmpowerMen/README.md

 # EmpowerMen
 EmpowerMen is a Question-Answering (QA) application designed to address queries related to false accusations of rape against men, enriched through a knowledge base sourced from podcasts.
-This project aims to provide accurate and informed responses using advanced natural language processing techniques.
+This project aims to provide accurate and informed responses using RAG.

 ## Project Flow
 ### Step 1: Dataset Creation for Knowledge Base